Ace Vermont Gun Laws & Firearms Safety 2025 – Lock, Load, and Learn!

 Question: 1 / 400

-Yes, if they have a valid permit from their state
+Yes, if they have a permit from their state

 Get further explanation with Examzify DeepDiveBeta